| AmigaOS Easter EggsEaster eggs have grown into big business. Every version of Windows

 Those in darkess drop from sight.

-section.
-She was the press contact and administrative head at Amiga
+whatsection.
+She was the press contact and administrative head at

 International until she left last year.'